Article

 This guidance details some of the ways individuals can work flexibly that have contractual implications regarding NHS terms and conditions and may also interact with specific statutory protections for workers/employees.
 Statutory employment rights may vary according to whether individuals are workers or employees.

-It should be used in conjunction with section 33 of the NHS Terms and Conditions of Service Handbook and the full suite of resources available to support flexible working.
+It should be used in conjunction with section 33: Balancing work and personal life and Section 35: Home and agile/hybrid working of the NHS Terms and Conditions of Service Handbook and the full suite of resources available to support flexible working.

 Please note: This guidance may be expanded at a later date to provide clarity on different elements including how different types of flexible working can affect sickness absence and pay calculations.